ShayanFiroozi/CSharp_SystemInfo/README.md

 **Get System Information using C# and WMI Service**

-This project developed in C# for getting system information using Windows WMI Service.
+This project is developed in C# for getting system information using Windows WMI Service.

 **Note :** WMI is a windows service , **disbled or stopped WMI service** will cause this project to not working properly.